ismaiel-shaaban/alhafez/API_DOCUMENTATION.md

 21. Lessons (جزء من حصصنا / دروسنا) - CRUD operations available for managing lesson content with bilingual support (Arabic/English) and video upload functionality.
 22. When updating a student, you can use `paid_subscriptions_count` field to update payment status for multiple subscriptions at once.
 The system will mark the first N subscriptions (ordered by start_date, oldest first) as paid, and the remaining subscriptions as unpaid.
 This is useful when you want to update payment status for multiple subscriptions in a single operation.
 23. To update payment status for a single subscription, use the Update Student Subscription endpoint (`POST /api/student-subscriptions/{id}`) with the `is_paid` field.
+24. Student Sessions List endpoint (`GET /api/student-sessions`) supports filtering by specific date using the `date` query parameter (format: YYYY-MM-DD).
+25. Appreciation Certificates (شهادات التقدير) - Dashboard APIs are available for managing parent and student appreciation certificate requests.
+Certificates can be filtered by teacher, status (pending/accept/cancel), and date ranges.
+Status can be updated to accept or cancel certificates.
+Certificates can also be deleted using DELETE endpoints.
+26. Get Sessions by Date endpoint (`GET /api/dashboard/student-sessions/by-date`) retrieves all sessions for a specific date with optional filters and statistics.
+The date parameter is required (format: YYYY-MM-DD).
+27. Student Subscriptions can be paused and resumed.
+When paused, all future incomplete sessions are removed.
+When resumed, new sessions are generated from the resume date, considering the remaining sessions at the time of pause.
+28. Schedule Change Requests - Teachers can request schedule changes for students from the app.
+These requests require admin approval from the dashboard.
+Upon approval, the student's schedule is updated and incomplete sessions in active subscriptions are regenerated.
+29. Student Deletion Requests - Teachers can request student deletion from the app.
+These requests require admin approval from the dashboard.
+Upon approval, the student and all associated data are permanently deleted.
+30. Payment Receipts - Students can upload payment receipts from the app.
+Admins can review, approve, or reject these receipts from the dashboard.
+31. Teacher Payment Methods - Teachers can add payment methods (wallet or InstaPay) from the app.
+When processing teacher payments in the dashboard, admins can select one of the teacher's registered payment methods.
+32. Student fields: `trial_session_attendance` (not_booked, booked, attended), `monthly_subscription_price`, `country`, and `currency` are available for tracking student information.
+33. Student `type` field includes three values: `website` (registered from website), `admin` (added/modified by admin), and `app` (registered from mobile application).